Events

 Teaching and Learning Symposium 2026

 A pluralism and civil discourse track will be offered at the Teaching and Learning Symposium scheduled for next spring.
+Instructors who are engaging their students in dialogue across diverse perspectives are encouraged to submit proposals by January 23.

 Date: May 14, 2026